syncfusion-content/uwp-docs/uwp/Image-Editor/UndoRedo.md

 ---
 layout: post
-title: Undo and Redo in UWP Image Editor control | Syncfusion
+title: Undo and Redo in UWP Image Editor | Syncfusion®
-description: Learn here all about Undo and Redo support in Syncfusion UWP Image Editor (SfImageEditor) control and more.
+description: Learn about undo and redo operations in Syncfusion® UWP Image Editor control for image editing operations.
 platform: uwp
 control: SfImageEditor
 documentation: ug
 ---

-# Undo and Redo in UWP Image Editor (SfImageEditor)
+# Undo and Redo in UWP Image Editor

 One of the important features of the image editor control is to perform `Undo` and `Redo` operations of adding shapes, text and drawing paths.
 The undo and redo operations can be done in the following two ways: